-With two wheels in back and a guide wheel in front, it is plenty stable and easy to guide in a straight line.
+With two wheels at the back and a guide wheel in front, it is very stable and easy to guide in a straight line.
 You can adjust the shaft length so it is comfortable to use for your height, and the secondary handle pivots so it’s easy to place it in a comfortable position.
-In addition, its lightweight design makes it easy to manoeuvre around corners and in tight spots.
+In addition, its lightweight design makes it easy to maneuver around corners and in tight spots.
 The 12-amp motor is powerful compared to those on other electric edgers we reviewed.

 The handle adjusts to suit both right and left-handed people and has a trigger that makes the edger easy to start and stop.
 It also has an auxiliary handle to help you guide the machine.
 With two rear wheels and a front guide wheel, it’s easy to handle and leaves your grass with a straight cut.
 If you're looking for an extremely lightweight and easy-to-move lawn edger, this is one of the best you can buy.

 - Read our Black & Decker LE750 review

 5. Craftsman E405 Lawn Edger: Best adjustable lawn edger

 The Craftsman E405 Lawn Edger is a gas-powered lawn edger that features Easy Start technology.
 Despite the Easy Start function, some user reviews did describe this model as particularly tricky to get started.